Kubernetes Metrics Server Problem

 I seem to be writing more about cycling than anything else at the moment.
 I even have some more posts lined up on the subject, but there are few IT related ones coming too.

-Anyway, I just got these the the other day to replace my old Scotts that had served through a hard Brittany winter.
+Anyway, I just got these the other day to replace my old Scotts that had served through a hard Brittany winter.
 I got them because I read they were incredibly comfortable.

 They are pretty standard fair for their RRP of €145.
 Sadly there is no carbon sole, for which you have to trade up to the Z16RC for an extra €50.
 What you get is a polymide/glass-fibre composite.
 It is stiff enough, but not earth shattering.
 Unless you are Mark Cavendish it is fine, but carbon would definitely be stiffer.
 It is possible to get a carbon sole for around this price, especially with offers, but that is not enough for me to be critical of Spiuk for not having it.